 What these bare workplace fatality statistics don't reveal is the unequal distribution by gender.
 In 2019, homicides accounted for 20% of fatal injury events for women, but only 7% of fatal injury events for men.
 Of the 444 workplace homicides in 2019, co-workers were responsible for 77 deaths, customers for 51 deaths, and relatives for 28 deaths.
 The remainder were attributable to outside actors.

 Because California, Texas, Florida, and New York have larger working populations than other states, there are naturally more accidents in these states.
 However, this does not mean they are the most dangerous states to work in.
 Our analysis of BLS data sorted states by their relative sizes and the number of accidents in each to determine which the ten most dangerous states to work in actually are.

 - The healthcare industry makes up 9% of the U.S. workforce, yet healthcare professionals experience more workplace violence injuries than all other industries combined

-- The third leading cause of death for workers in the healthcare and professional services industries (education, law and media) is due to workplace violence
+- The third leading cause of death for workers in the healthcare and professional services industries (education, law, and media) is workplace violence

 - More on education: 44% of teachers reported being physically attacked while at school within one year